-Finally, we provide a patch to liblinear [6] which implements the RW algorithm.
+Finally, we provide a patch to liblinear [13] that implements the RW algorithm.

 The structure of this paper is as follows.
-Section II presents the algorithm and provides both intuition and theory on why it works.
-Section III concerns empirical behavior of the algorithm, including results on the speed of convergence and how the number of relevant features affects the performance.
-In Section IV we discuss previous work and performance.
-Finally, Section V concludes this work.
+In Section II we first cover the theoretical background of this work.
+Section III presents the algorithm and provides both intuition and theory on why it works.
+Section IV concerns empirical behavior of the algorithm, including results on the speed of convergence and how the number of relevant features affects the performance.
+In Section V we discuss how the results in this paper relate to previous work.
+Finally, Section VI concludes this work.